will3942/potential-octo-happiness/README.md

-potential-octo-happiness
+Ruby MD5 or SHA1 hash cracking using a dictionary attack
 ========================

- Ruby MD5 or SHA1 hash cracking using a dictionary attack

 Requirements
 ------------